jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Julunggali.md

 RacialMods:
 Languages: Celestial, Druidic, Sylvan; telepathy 100 ft.
 SQ: amphibious, change shape (any snake; polymorph), compression
+SpecialAbilities:
-SpecialAbilities: >
+  Fascination Aura (Su): >
-  Fascination Aura (Su) Any creature within 100 feet of the julunggali who can see it must succeed at a Will save (DC 26) or be fascinated as long as it remains within range.
+    Any creature within 100 feet of the julunggali who can see it must succeed at a Will save (DC 26) or be fascinated as long as it remains within range.
 A creature that saves against the julunggali's aura is immune to it for 24 hours.
 The save DC is Charisma-based.
 Poison (Ex or Su) A julunggali has three different poisons.
 Each time it bites, it decides which poison to inject.
 Julunggali Venom: Bite-injury; save Fort DC 30; frequency 1/round for 6 rounds; effect 1d6 Con or 1d6 Dex or age one age category (julunggali's choice); cure 2 consecutive saves.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: